Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Preliminary

-\begin{rem} The AR sequence is unique up to isomorphism, if it exists.
-And if $A$ is an isolated singularity, then there exists the AR sequence ending in $M$, where $M$ is a non-free indecomposable MCM $A$-module \cite{Aus2}. \end{rem}
+Since $R$ is an isolated singularity, there exists the AR sequence ending in $M_t$ for each non-free indecomposable MCM $R$-module $M_t$, and it is unique up to isomorphism \cite{Aus2}.
+Concretely, the AR sequence ending in $M_t \;(t\neq 0)$ is